-For regular month-to-month financial records, it’s usually good enough to use a bookkeeper or accountant trained in Generally Accepted Accounting Principles (GAAP).
+For regular month-to-month financial records, it’s usually good enough to use a bookkeeper or accountant.
 In some situations, however, you might need a higher level of expertise, and that’s when you should consider using a certified public accountant (CPA).

 What Is a Certified Public Accountant?

 A certified public accountant (CPA) is an accounting professional who has studied for and passed the Uniform CPA exam set by the American Institute of CPAs (AICPA).
 CPAs usually specialize in an aspect of accounting, such as internal or external audit and tax planning, preparation and returns.
 They can act as a tax consultant, accountant, auditor and business or financial advisor.

 All 50 states have different CPA education, experience and licensing criteria, so candidates have to fulfill the specific requirements of the state where they’re licensed.
 CPAs can take advantage of reciprocity laws to become licensed to operate in other states.

 It’s often said that while all CPAs are accountants, not all accountants are CPAs.
 You could use a small business CPA to handle some of the following responsibilities:

 Conduct Audits and Reviews

 While anyone with the training and knowledge can conduct an audit or review, only a CPA can sign off and issue the reports for these activities.

 An internal audit is an important business tool to assess how well your company is financially performing.
 You can hire a CPA to handle your company’s internal audit, which includes: